Here it is! New baking soda air dry clay recipe for everyone who is searching for no cook homemade clay.

 Now comes the moment of truth!
 To determine if your baking soda air dry clay has reached its ideal consistency, it's time to put it to the test.

-Take a small portion of the clay and roll it into a delightful ball shape.
+Take a small portion of the clay and roll it into a ball shape.
 Place it gently on your work surface or palm and observe.

-Does it hold its form, standing proudly as a testament to your clay-making skills?
+Does it hold its form, standing proudly as a testament to your clay-making skills? :)

 Now that you've mastered the art of baking soda air dry clay creation, the time has come to unleash your imagination and transform this remarkable substance into awe-inspiring works of art.

-The possibilities are truly endless!
-Channel your inner architect and sculpt intricate mushroom houses or other fairy houses that would make fairies themselves swoon with delight.
 Craft whimsical figurines and characters that could leap off the pages of a storybook.
 Let your creativity take flight as you mold animals, flowers, and fantastic creatures of your own design.

 And don't forget to explore the world of functional art by creating unique bowls, vases, and decorative pieces that will leave your guests in awe.

-One of the most enchanting aspects of baking soda air dry clay is its ability to air dry.
+The best thing of baking soda air dry clay is its ability to air dry.
 No need for kilns or elaborate firing processes.
 Simply allow your creations to dry naturally, and witness the magic as they transform from pliable clay into solid, permanent masterpieces.

 Imagine the joy of showcasing your baking soda air dry clay creations to friends and family.
 Picture the smiles and awe on their faces as they marvel at your talent and the intricate details of your artwork.